 For those concerned about Adderall use and potential addiction, it's advisable to consult healthcare professionals for guidance and support.

 Adderall addiction involves the compulsive misuse of the prescription stimulant Adderall, which contains amphetamine and dextroamphetamine.
 These chemicals enhance focus and alertness by affecting neurotransmitters in the brain.
-Although prescribed to treat ADHD, Adderall can become addictive when used outside of medical guidelines.
+Although prescribed to treat ADHD, Adderall can become addictive when used outside of medical guidelines, fitting the broader definition of addiction.
 Its stimulant effects drive dependence, and the condition is recognized as stimulant use disorder in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).

 Adderall addiction is prevalent.
 A 2014 study by David B. Clemow and Daniel J. Walker, published in Postgraduate Medicine, found that between 5% and 10% of high school students and 5% to 35% of college students misuse ADHD medications.
 Additionally, the 2021 National Survey on Drug Use and Health, published in December 2022 by the Substance Abuse and Mental Health Services Administration, revealed that 9.2 million people, or 3.3% of individuals aged 12 and older, abused central nervous system (CNS) stimulants in the past year.
 Of these, 27.7% (2.5 million people) misused prescription stimulants like Adderall.